Part 2: How to Get Your Shit Together

 5. Work Out, Like At Least a Bit

 I’m so guilty of not following my own advice here.
 But, I know that if I pushed myself to exercise more I would greatly benefit.
 You’ve got to release those endorphins, am I right?

 At the moment, my morning routine consists of stretching and yoga - so it’s not all bad.
 Slowly, I’m planning to incorporate more movement in, but I don’t really enjoy dates with the treadmill.
 In my teen and childhood years I loved team sports, and literally lived to play football.
 Instead of joining a gym, I know that I should join a sports team.
 Or maybe self-defense classes?
 That would be cool.

 If you dread visiting the gym, find another way to work out.
-I know there are great home work videos on YouTube and 1,000 apps you can download.
+I know there are some great home work out videos on YouTube and 1,000 apps you can download.
 It’s all about finding what works for you.